 - geological events, triggered by the internal workings of our planet;

 - meteorological events, caused by variations in global weather patterns;

 - and biological disasters, resulting from the actions of living agents such as diseases or insect pests.

 These disasters can occur separately or together, and are generally, although not always, unrelated.

 Get the most benefit from this pathfinder by using the article index at the top of this page to go straight to the natural disaster you need to research.

-- Earth: Bushfires, earthquakes, volcanoes or plate tectonics
+- Earth: Bushfires, drought, earthquakes, landslides, plate tectonics or volcanoes

 - Air: Cyclones and hurricanes